"The Red-Squared Slug; Triboniophorus graeffei var. quadratus - c. 1890," 2026

 Glass Jar Specimen, Two Taxonomic Models (taxidermist unknown), and Archival Correspondence.

 The two anatomical models came from the research materials of the Swiss naturalist Eduard Heinrich Graeffe (1833–1916), after whom the Red Triangle Slug (Triboniophorus graeffei) is named for his collecting work in Samoa.
-These models later entered Slovenia's Natural History Museum's archive in Ljubljana.
+These models later entered the archive of Slovenia's Natural History Museum in Ljubljana.

-Soon after hearing this story, Graeffe received specimens of slugs bearing a similar square marking and sent several to Tristram, noting a European folk belief that certain molluscs could cure persistent warts, an ailment the anti-Mohammadian cleric reportedly suffered since his fieldwork in Palestine, where he most probably contracted it through intimate contact.
+Shortly after, Graeffe received specimens of slugs bearing a similar square marking from his successors in Samoa.
+He sent several to Tristram, noting a European folk belief that certain molluscs could cure persistent warts.
+The cleric had reportedly suffered from the ailment since his fieldwork in Palestine, most likely contracted through intimate contact.